ramonvillasante/ProductManagement/README.md

 User Story 1.2: As a developer, I want to integrate the Yahoo finance API in our application using a RESTful API to retrieve the stock market data.

-User Story 1.3: As a developer, I want to implement an Amazon ElastiCache cache to improve the performance of API.
+User Story 1.3: As a developer, I want to implement an Amazon ElastiCache cache to improve the performance of the API.

 - Epic 2: Front End (inc Search and Price Changes)